 Content, techniques and materials for teaching mathematics at the secondary or junior high level.
-This course requires a 10 hour field experience.
+This course requires a 30 hour practicum and is required of each candidate seeking an endorsement in this content area.

 Note: This course does not count toward a major or minor in mathematics.